Experiments with the Swift Language

 I really enjoyed this little experiment with Swift!
 I think Swift is honestly the best successor language choice for Ladybird.
 It hits the perfect blend between ease-of-writing and performance, which is exactly what Ladybird needs.

 It didn't take very long to write the Wasm parser, and it's already faster than the C++ version.
-Of course, I had my fair share of struggles with the language (and tooling) but I experience was generally extremely pleasant.
+Of course, I had my fair share of struggles with the language (and tooling) but my experience was generally extremely pleasant.

 1. There were numerous reasons Swift was chosen.
 See Andreas Kling's tweet for more.
 My thoughts on it are at the end of this post! ↩︎